 The Bottom Line

 Even with health and wellness trends top-of-mind with consumers, bacon continues to provide opportunities for innovation and appeal to food truck menus.
-Innovation can be built on preparation, spice profiles and mixing the salty, smoky and savory flavor of bacon with sweet and hot.
+Innovation can be built on preparation, spice profiles and mixing the salty, smoky and savory flavor with sweet and hot.
 There seems to be no end to this trend, and we continue to see innovation across the food truck industry.